Gamble House (Pasadena, California): Design

-Originally built as a winter residence for David and Mary Gamble, the three-story Gamble House is commonly described as America's Arts and Crafts masterpiece.
-Its style shows influence from traditional Japanese aesthetics and a certain California spaciousness born of available land and a permissive climate.
+The design of the Gamble House shows the influence of traditional Japanese aesthetics and a certain California spaciousness born of available land and a permissive climate.
 The Arts and Crafts Movement in American Craftsman style architecture was focused on the use of natural materials, attention to detail, aesthetics, and craftsmanship.

 The house is located on a grassy knoll overlooking Pasadena's Arroyo Seco, a broad, seasonally dry river bed.
-Because of the Gambles’ attraction to the environment, the Greenes designed the house to complement the rustic setting.
-The house's design reflected the Gambles' love of nature as flowers and trees were brought to the interior—creating pictures in wood, metal, art glass, and semi-precious stone.
-The building itself appears enmeshed with the landscape, achieved by a blend of man-made materials such as brick and rough dash-coat stucco and natural materials such as granite river stones and creeping fig that grows up onto the foundations of the terrace and steps.
+The Greenes designed the house to complement its natural setting.
+The architectural details reflect a love of nature, as flowers and trees were brought to the interior—creating pictures in wood, metal, art glass, and semi-precious stone.
+The building itself appears enmeshed with the landscape, achieved by a blend of man-made materials such as brick and rough dash-coat stucco and natural materials such as granite river stones and the creeping fig [ficus pumila] that grows on the foundations of the terrace and steps.

 The house displays a strong influence of Japanese architecture.
-The abstraction of clouds and mist as well as the other "oriental" characteristics applied to the house's doors, windows, screens, beams, chair, lanterns, and more were another way that the house showed its emphasis on nature as "forms found in nature are the inspiration for these patterns."
+Abstractions of clouds and mist, as well as other motifs applied to doors, windows, screens, beams, furniture, lanterns and more, show the influence of Japan.

-Another way the Greenes showed off the Gamble House's emphasis on nature was through the "theme of three," which was composed of three components that could be seen in every room.
-The theme of three grouped objects together, sometimes symmetrically arranged, but often not.
-The use of asymmetry alongside the classical balance reflects nature's welcoming of variety in proportions.
+A "theme of three" runs through the house, with three architectural or decorative elements often grouped together, sometimes symmetrically arranged, but often not.
+The use of asymmetry alongside classical balance reflects nature's welcoming of variety in proportions.